 Normally courses start in September or October and run until April.

 An International Summer Institute in Faroese language and culture is held at the University of the Faroe Islands every second year in August.
-The duration of the course is three weeks.
+The duration of the course is two weeks.

 The participants in the summer institute are students and others with a general interest in the Faroe Islands.
 An upper secondary education diploma or equivalent qualification is required.